sukamalhalder789/Investo/README.md

 # Investo

-About:
+ABOUT:

-This is our project for HACKOUT 2022 and are making an financial planning tool which analyse your input data and give you output by using conditionals and by your given profile.
+-> This is our project for HACKOUT 2022 and are making an financial planning tool which analyse your input data and give you output by using conditionals and by your given profile.

-Tech stack used :
+TECH STACK USED:

-html ,css , javascript , bootstrap etc
+-> HTML, CSS, Javascript and Bootstrap

-Made by :
+MADE By:

-Sayan Halder  , Varun sharma
+Sayan Halder AND Varun Sharma
-BVCOE , NEW DELHI
+BVCOE, NEW DELHI